-Waxman (1973) found that the normal gatekeeping process of radio stations is altered during the emergency time period of disasters in the United States.
+The normal gatekeeping process of radio stations is altered during the emergency time period of disasters in the United States (Waxman, 1973).
 Various steps in the process are eliminated, and a condition of "open gates" becomes operative.
-Information is gathered by station, either through its own initiative or from calls from the public, and is disseminated through the media without undergoing the normal editing or gatekeeping process (see also Sood, 1982).
+Information is gathered by the station, either through its own initiative or from calls from the public, and is disseminated through the media without undergoing the normal editing or gatekeeping process (see also Sood, 1982).

 We observed this pattern again in our study in both Japan and the United States.
-In radio stations, information was placed on the air immediately.
-Normal checks on validity were ignored.
-Although this pattern was observed in both societies, it was more noticeable at radio stations.
+Radio stations aired information immediately.
+Normal validity checks were ignored in both societies.
+But the pattern was more noticeable at radio stations.
 The gatekeeping process was less altered in television reporting and remained almost untouched in newspaper organizations.

 Why is the decrease in the gatekeeping process more likely to occur in radio rather than other media?
 While there are several plausible explanations, none have been systematically studied (although we have more recently examined some possibilities, see Wenger and Quarantelli, 1989).
-There is also a question at the more macro level of why gatekeeping, which is functional for the mass communication system during normal times, is apparently less so during the emergency time periods of community disasters.
+There is also a question at the more macro level of why gatekeeping, which works well for the mass communication system during normal times, is apparently less functional during the emergency time periods of community disasters.